-The following concerns are voiced by many working professionals reluctant to return to school:
+The First Step is Admitting ItThe following concerns and fears are shared by many working professionals reluctant to return to school:

-Many middle-aged adult returning to college are concerned about standing out and not fitting in with younger students.
+I'm Affraid I Won't Fit InMany middle-aged adults returning to college are concerned about standing out and not fitting in with younger students.
 According to the U.S. Department of Education, college students 25 years or older comprise 40 percentage of all students enrolled in college.
 Likewise, in 2001, close to 3 million people 35 years or older were enrolled in college, according to the National Center for Education Statistics.

 Middle-aged adults with concerns about fitting in at college should consider the following factors:

 I'm Afraid It Will Be Too ExpensiveIt can be expensive returning to college.
-The expense alone is enough to cause many working adults to reconsider their decision to return to school.
-However, when education is viewed as an investment, the costs of attending college do not seem as large of an obstacle.
+The expense alone is enough to cause many working adults to reconsider their decision to return to school and earn a degree.
+However, when education is viewed as an investment, the costs of attending college do not seem as large of a sacrifice.
 It's best to have a long term rather than short term perspective.
-In fact, salary increases associated with obtaining more education often offset the costs of returning to school.
-Many colleges, including those offering online courses, are inexpensive to attend.
-Before deciding against returning to school, consider how a return will help you achieve your long-term career and educational goals.
+Salary increases associated with obtaining more education often offset the cost of returning to school.
+Many colleges, including those offering online courses, are relatively inexpensive to attend.
+Before deciding against returning to school base on the cost, consider how earning your degree or getting advanced training will help you achieve your long-term career and educational goals.

-It's not unreasonable for working professionals to feel overwhelmed with their current responsibilities.
-As a result, returning to school can be very intimidating.
+I'm Afraid It Will Take Up Too Much TimeIt's not unreasonable for working professionals to feel overwhelmed with their current responsibilities.
+As a result, returning to school can be that much more intimidating.
 Working full-time, raising a family, and fulfilling other responsibilities are enough to occupy already full schedules.

-It usually requires four years to obtain a bachelor's degrees, two years to obtain a master's degree, and nearly eight years to complete a doctorate program as a full-time student.
-That may not seem as an impossible task for a young adult with the time, but it can be very intimidating for someone with a full-time job and family responsibilities.
+I'm Afraid It Will Take Forever To Complete My DegreeIt usually requires four years to obtain a bachelor's degrees, two years to obtain a master's degree, and nearly eight years to complete a doctorate program as a full-time student.
+That may not seem an impossible task for a young adult with the time, but it can be even more intimidating for someone with a full-time job and family responsibilities.

-People often decide against going back to school because they cannot attend an ivy league or other well respected institution.
-These people frequently assume that their employers will be unimpressed if they earn a degree from a lesser known institution.
+I'm Afraid That Employers Won't Take My Degree SeriouslyPeople often decide against going back to school because they cannot attend an ivy league college or other well respected institution.
+These people frequently assume that their employers will be unimpressed if they earn a degree from a lesser known college or institution.

-Working professionals often become concerned that returning to school will not significantly benefit them.
-In other words, they feel that they will not learn anything new they haven't learned working or develop skills that will improve their marketability in the workforce.
+I'm Afraid I Won't Learn Anything New Or ValuableWorking professionals often become concerned that returning to school will not significantly benefit them.
+In other words, they feel that they will not learn anything new they haven't learned working or that will develop skills that will improve their marketability in the job market.

-Since many online colleges cater exclusively to working professionals, there are few, if any, reasons why an adult should hesitate returning to school.
-They can greatly benefit from deciding to pursue more education.
-The following are benefits of returning to school as a working professional:
+Why Make The Move?Since many career colleges and online schools cater exclusively to working professionals, there are few, if any, reasons why an adult should hesitate returning to school if they feel it makes sense.
+They can greatly benefit from the decision to further their education.
+The following are just a few of the many benefits of returning to school as an adult: